• Skip to primary navigation

 There are few more colourful and vibrant racing festivals in the world than the Punchestown Festival.
 It’s one that truly celebrates everything that is good with Irish racing and the country itself.

 The festival takes place during the end of April or Early May.
-It lands after both the Cheltenham Festival and Aintree Festival (Grand National), signalling the end of the National Hunt season.
+It lands after both the Cheltenham Festival and the Grand National Meeting at Aintree, signalling the end of the National Hunt season.
 The finale means that it’s party time and many punters flock from all across Europe to take in the stunning facilities that are on offer and the first-rate racing fixtures.

 Many people see the meeting as the Irish version of the Cheltenham Festival and the whole event is run across a very similar format in terms of times, days, races and even prize money.